MY LEAST FAVORITE BRAHMS SYMPHONY – AT LEAST UNTIL TONIGHT

 Given this context, please understand when I say that when I list the four symphonies in order of preference, from my favorite to my least favorite, it goes as follows: First, Fourth, Third, Second.
 The second has never satisfied me.
 I am hopeful every time I hear a new performance of it, but my hopes are dashed in short order.

 I should have remembered that how highly I esteem a piece is very often dependent on the quality of the performance of it.
 Otherwise, I tend to disparage the work, when I should be disparaging the performers.

-Tonight, I heard for the first time the performance of the Second Symphony by Martin Alsop and the London Philharmonic.
+Tonight, I heard for the first time the performance of the Second Symphony by Marin Alsop and the London Philharmonic.
 It was on cable TV and I missed the first two thirds of the first movement.
 It took a few minutes to accustom myself to the interpretation, but after that I was sold: